massif-press/lancer-data/README.md

 Currently, only Talents with three (and exaclty three) ranks have been tested.
 More or less *should* work properly, but there's always the chance it breaks something.
 If this is the case with your LCP, please open a ticket.

 ## IRankData
-TODO: Move counter on to rank item, remove counter level

 IRankData contains the synergies, actions, and talent items granted through ranks in the talent:

 ```ts